EJMarkle/atlas-unity-virtual-reality/avatar-motion/README.md

-VR Avatar Control and Motion Capture
+A simple rigged VR avatar using ReadyPlayerMe and the XR Interaction Toolkit.